Logo

 Global

-Bridging finance is a type of short-term mortgage secured against your property.
-Investment property, buy-to-let property, a trophy home or holiday home can be used as security for this type of loan.
+Bridging finance is a type of short-term mortgage secured against property or land.
+Investment property, buy-to-let property, trophy homes or holiday home can be used as security for this type of loan.

-A bridge loan can last from a week to three years.
-They are most commonly used in the UK if you want to buy a new home before your current home has sold, and to break property chains.
-However, they can also be a mechanism to release equity from your home quickly before refinancing with another lender, or to purchase property at auction where there is usually a very tight deadline to settle funds.
+They typically last from one week to three years and are most commonly used in the UK if you want to buy a new home before your current home has sold, and to break property chains.
+However, they can also be a mechanism to release equity before refinancing with another lender.
+Or to purchase property at auction where there is usually a very tight deadline to settle funds.

-Bridging loans can also be used to buy a new home before your current property sells, renovate a property before you put it up for sale or upsize or downsize without going through a lengthy mortgage process.
+Bridging loans can also be used to buy a new home before a property sells, renovate a property before it's put it up for sale or to upsize or downsize without going through a lengthy mortgage process.
 There’s practically no limit to how this type of financing can be used.

 Auction Finance